 Ashington Page are continuously seeking ways to improve its services across the board of clients and their specific needs.
 Over the past couple of weeks we have been talking to deposit alternative schemes and hoping to introduce them to Landlords who may wish to further protect their properties from damage and rent arrears, other than that of the traditional 5 weeks capped deposits* (*six weeks for tenancies of £50,000+ p.a.).

 In turn, Tenants who struggle to pay deposits and often require the need to borrow in order to move from one rental to another rental property, will have more choice.

-Deposit free renting comes in many forms, the two we work with are Goodlord (an insurance option) and flatfair (a non-insured option) – flatfair effectively “buy” the liability of the tenant to pay the deposit, whereas Goodlord sell your tenant an insurance policy which will cover their deposit obligations in the tenancy.
+Deposit free renting comes in many forms, the one that we work with is “flatfair” (a non-insured option) – flatfair effectively “buy” the liability of the tenant to pay the deposit, whereas Goodlord sell your tenant an insurance policy which will cover their deposit obligations in the tenancy.

 Some of the advantages of using a No Deposit Option: